The following information explains your sick pay entitlement under the existing laws in Ireland.

 Even where your employer has no contractual or other obligation to pay your wages while you’re out of work due to your injuries (with the result that your income during that period is confined to whatever social welfare payments you qualify for), you may still be able to bring a claim against them.
 If you are successful in your claim, not only will you be entitled to damages to compensate you for your pain and suffering but you will also be entitled to recover your loss of earnings.
 This will be the difference between the total amount of the after-tax earnings that you would have been paid had you not been off work due to your injuries less whatever social welfare payments you actually received in that period.

 If you have any questions relating to sick pay entitlement following an accident in the workplace, our live chat operator is available to help you with any queries you may have at any time or, you can just give us a call on our nationwide Local number 1800 390 555 during office hours.
 Our accident at work solicitors are based at our offices in Dublin and Cork, however, we assist people across the country from Limerick to Galway.

-If you would prefer, we can call you, just click the Request a Callback on the right, leave your number and we’ll call you back at a time that is convenient for you.
-Finally, if you just wish to send us a confidential message, click the Send Us a Message Button on the right.
+If you would prefer, we can call you, just leave a short message on our callback form on this page, together with your phone number, and we’ll call you back at a time that is convenient for you.

 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has experience bringing claims relating to a wide variety of workplace scenarios.
 We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.

 Our Awards & Accreditations